Take a step back for a moment. No, not from your computer screen – take a step back and consider all the ways in which your brain and body interact.

 Many biopsychology careers require a doctorate degree.
 An immunologist can rake in about $150,000 annually.
 Researchers can command an average salary of $70,000 a year, while natural sciences managers may earn an average of $99,000.
 PhD degrees in biopsychology can also lead to careers as professors, which pay an average of $120,000.
 Others may choose to be psychiatrists, who can earn a mean salary of $155,000, or become clinical neuropsychologists, who can make $127,000 annually.

-Those pursuing a masters or PhD degree in biopsychology will be fascinated by the intricate relationship between the brain and the body.
+Those ebrolling in biopsychology graduate programs will be fascinated by the intricate relationship between the brain and the body.
 Completion of a biopsychology curriculum can lead to a variety of biopsychology careers.
 In whatever direction they ultimately decide to go, graduates in biopsychology are sure to find their professional careers rewarding, challenging and demanding in all the right ways.

 Did you know all that, too?
 Probably.